 Salted and unsalted butter are the two main ways to categorize butter in France, but as with most kinds of French food, there are additional details that can sometimes make a big difference.
 Here are a few other common butter categories you’ll find in typical French grocery stores:

 From what I understand, this is one of those terms, like “deluxe”, that means the opposite of what it’s supposed to.
 You’ll find many industrial, mass-produced (but still perfectly delicious and popular) French butters that have “beurre gastronmique” on the label, but as far as I can tell, the high-end French butters with the best reputations are never labeled this way.

 le beurre cru/le beurre baratté: As the term “beurre cru” (literally: “raw butter”) signifies, these kinds of butter are made with unpasteurized cream.

-As with unpasteurized cheese, this means they’re richer in taste, but it also means that if you have health issues, are pregnant, or if you’re a precious, very young child reading this, you should probably avoid them.
+As with unpasteurized cheese, this means they’re richer in taste, but it also means that if you have health issues, are pregnant, or if you’re a very young (precocious) child reading this, you should probably avoid them.

 le beurre extra-fin: butter made with pasteurized cream that hasn’t been frozen or refrigerated